Professional Tips for Recovering Data from a Failed NAS Qsan XCubeNAS XN8012S RAID Setup

 By considering these factors, you can minimize the risks of data loss when choosing a NAS device like the Qsan XCubeNAS XN8012S.
 It's also recommended to regularly back up your data and follow best practices for data storage and management.

-Although NAS XCubeNAS XN8012S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN8012S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view